HDFGroup/PyHexad/docs/installation.rst

 The ``pyhexad`` Python Module
 -----------------------------

-There are at least two other options for installing the PyHexad module.
+There are at least two options for installing the PyHexad module.

 .. rubric:: Use ``pip`` or ``setup.py`` and install PyHexad from PyPI